 How much do you know about eels?
 Find out more at Parramatta's Eel Festival

 Get to know more about these underwater creatures and their significance in Indigenous culture at the Eel Festival, presented by Sydney Living Museums.
-Now in its third year the event will feature demonstrations, talks and tours, all centred around the humble eel.
+Now in its fourth year the event will feature demonstrations, talks and tours, all centred around the humble eel.

 The day at Elizabeth Farm will being with a Welcome to Country and Smoking Ceremony, followed by a corroboree performed by Nulungu Dreaming.
 Leading Indigenous performer, cultural storyteller and poet Gumaroy Newman will be the headline act, playing the Yidaki (didgeridoo).